You need to sign in or sign up before continuing.

 Most of my guests have been wonderful people; honest, mature, responsible individuals and have received positive references.

-I've had a few bad experiences; one woman who claimed to be a Buddhist monk, and had really bad hygiene and was probably homeless.
+I've had a few bad experiences; one woman who claimed to be a Buddhist monk.
+She had really bad hygiene and was probably homeless or 'unhoused'.

 The worst experience was a persistent German woman with no money and no references.
 She showed up on my doorstep late at night.
 I said she could stay for one night and I would provide her with a reference to find another host.
 She wouldn't leave.
 She was hungry so I fed her and loaned her my bus pass, which she never returned.
 She became extremely hostile when I told her I had other couch surfers arriving.
 She finally left after robbing me of my rent money while I was taking a shower.
 I reported her to couchsurfer staff.

-Another couchsurfer, from Italy, snatched my passport wallet as she was leaving.
+Another couchsurfer, from Italy, stole my passport wallet.
 I blame myself for leaving it out; she is also no longer on couch surfing.

 Other than those rare exceptions, I have had wonderful experiences with couchsurfers, some have become friends for life.
 I almost always give glowing references.